Untitled Document

 Semantic interoperability in action.

-In this walk-through session, team members will gain an overview perspective of the key steps involved
+In this walk-through session, team members will gain an overview

-in initiating an information integration project including lessons learned from various implementations.
+integration project including lessons learned from various

 • Problem: the fragmented enterprise